romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

     ✓ should update the number (79 ms)
 ```

-The check mark means that our new test has been successfully passed.
+The checkmark means that our new test passed successfully.

 ## Testing the Exception

-Let's write another test and break down its code.
+Let's write another test and go through its code.

 ```ts
 it('should throw error when number is not 32 bits', async () => {